Cicero, Illinois: Tour of Shirley’s childhood home

 I remember hanging out at Grandma and Grandpa’s store when I was a very small kid.
 One time, I slowly sucked the salt off maybe a couple hundred little stick pretzels before eating each one, until eventually my lips swelled up like some sort of botox treatment gone wrong.
 I also recall a big, red Coca-Cola radio in the store that I would tune around on, stoking my early delight in the miracle of broadcasting.

-Today we’ll head over to mom’s, and I want to ask her what photos she has from those old days.
+Today — Mother’s Day — we’ll head over to mom’s, and I want to ask her what photos she has from those old days.
 It would be nice to incorporate them with her tour, and maybe a few more stories.

-In the meantime, on this Mother’s Day, please enjoy a few minutes with my mom — Shirley Daniels Czerniec Carter — a woman born in a tough town in tough times, who has worked hard, raised five children, and instilled in us a deep sense of love and compassion.
+In the meantime, please enjoy a few minutes with my mom — Shirley Daniels Czerniec Carter — a woman born in a tough town in tough times, who has worked hard, raised five children, and instilled in us a deep sense of love and compassion.
 Just don’t expect her to take the rap for writing on the house with chalk.